-The other day, a friend kindly pointed out that my battle with PTSD is not a sprint but rather; a long and painful marathon.
+The other day, a friend kindly pointed out that my battle with PTSD is not a sprint but rather a long and painful marathon.
 While I know this to be true, those words resonated with me.
 As a result, it got me thinking about what lies at the center of my mental illnesses.

-I, as time went on, I grew into a man with low self-esteem, low self-worth and absolutely terrified to try new things.
+As time went on, I grew into a man with low self-esteem, low self-worth and absolutely terrified to try new things.

-The only way to know for sure is to step out of my comfort zone and explore my past and thus, what impact, if any, has had on my life.
+The only way to know for sure is to step out of my comfort zone and explore my past and thus, what impact, if any, it has had on my life.
 But where does one start?
 So many questions.

 Thankfully, my background in counselling has provided me with some options as to where to start.
 After careful consideration, I decided to start with the concept known as the inner child; a theory that we all have, within our subconsciousness mind, a child we used to be.
-Moreover, this inner child comes to the fore when our experiences illicit similar challenges from our youth.
+Moreover, this inner child comes to the fore when our experiences elicit similar challenges from our youth.

-Looking back on such incidents when I was a kid, I would react in anger when an adult would say; “You can’t do that.”
-Now, as a grown man, when something similar happens I get, you guessed it, angry.
+Looking back on such incidents when I was a kid, I would react in anger when an adult would say “You can’t do that.”
+Now, as a grown man, when something similar happens, I get – you guessed it – angry.

-So, here we are, back at the question; the question of what lies at the center of where I am today?.
-While the answer isn’t as straight forward as I would like, it does seem, at least in part, to have its origins in my childhood.
+So, here we are, back at the question – the question of what lies at the center of where I am today.
+While the answer isn’t as straightforward as I would like, it does seem, at least in part, to have its origins in my childhood.

-if we delve into the by-product of this childhood treatment, it’s not hard to imagine that it is potentially the fertilizer that helped to cultivate my major depressive disorder.
+If we delve into the by-product of this childhood treatment, it’s not hard to imagine that it is potentially the fertilizer that helped to cultivate my major depressive disorder.

 We can heal when we know what it was that damaged us.

-So, if you’re at a loss as to why you are feeling the way you do; maybe its worth exploring what lies at the center.
+So, if you’re at a loss as to why you are feeling the way you do, maybe it’s worth exploring what lies at the center.
 We can heal when we know what it was that damaged us.

 In crisis?
 Call 1.833.456.4566 | Text 45645 (Crisis Services Canada) Crisis Services Canada